MostafaMGomaa/fitness-app/docs/ERD:FitnessAPP.md

 **WE WILL USE**

-- Node.js for implementing server .
+- Node.js is selected for implementing the server for speed of development.
 - Express.js is the web server framework.
-- Mongoose ODM.
+- Sequelize to be used as an ORM.

 ### Auth